PiterWeb/LibreRemotePlay/README.md

 ## Self Hosting ☁

 There is no way to self-host the infrastructure of LibreRemotePlay because it has no backend.
-But instead you can self-host if you want the TURN & STUN servers and then add them to the config.
+But instead you can self-host if you want the TURN & STUN servers and then add them to the config or the [EasyConnectServer](https://github.com/PiterWeb/LibreRemotePlayEasyConnectServer).

 - If you want to self-host a TURN/STUN server you can [try Coturn](https://github.com/coturn/coturn).
 (This is only an example, you can choose other STUN/TURN implementations)

 - Also you can host the Web version (but it is only frontend, so is not very usefull)

+- If you want to self-host an EasyConnectServer you can follow the docs of [EasyConnectServer repo](https://github.com/PiterWeb/LibreRemotePlayEasyConnectServer), this service is also packed in the desktop app and run in app startup but instead you can launch it along.
+EasyConnectServer is a signaling server that makes code passing in an automatic way.

 ## Run Dev